mike-odom/codewars-katas-level-up-plan/README.md

 (This list might work partially for other languages like C++/Ruby/Python/etc.)

 # Let's do this
 To level up your skills, do these in order.
 There's references in each section for you to view.
-If that's not enough, please Google concepts.
-And avoid Googling the specific problem/solution.

-Important!
+Or train up your Google skills!
+Avoid searching for the specific problem/solution.
+Because, more importantly than completing these, your goal is to understand them.

+# Talk out loud
 When you're done with a kata, try to explain your answer out-loud.
 Explain each line one-by-one.
+If you struggle to explain a line, that's a hint to keep training on that topic.

 # Rinse and repeat
 When you're done with the list, or feel like you have hit a wall, go back.
 Go to the beginning and re-do all the problems.
 Your goal will be to work on understanding the problems without having to use your references.